 The addition contains a lobby, a museum gift shop, bathrooms, three art galleries, art storage, a conservation studio, a study center, and loading dock.
-It connects to the Marshfield House, a twentieth- century residence on a site overlooking the Lieutenant River, making, with it, a single facility that provides new space for art, visitor services, and administrative offices.
+It connects to the Marshfield House, a 20th century residence on a site overlooking the Lieutenant River, making, with it, a single facility that provides new space for art, visitor services, and administrative offices.

-The new addition uses white sheds and gables to house art in a memorable yet simple New England manner.
+The addition uses white sheds and gables to house art in a memorable yet simple New England manner.
 Curvilinear walls on either side of a trio of gable-roofed sheds help differentiate this new structure from the Marshfield House.
 A pair of octagonal elements at its east corner house the museum gift shop and the reception desk.
 The three galleries soar upwards through large shading devices towards structural skylights, giving them the luminous quality of natural light the Lyme Art Colony was known for, but without the damaging effects of ultra-violet intrusion.

 The historic core of the museum grounds is Miss Florence's house, which faces Lyme Street to the south.
 This Late Georgian building housed artists who came to the colony in the early 20th century.
 West of Miss Florence's house, a new entry road was introduced to bring visitors to the grounds, the Krieble Gallery, and visitor parking without disturbing the historic landscape.

 “The high quality of this project deserves special recognition.
 The building fits extremely well within the site. ” Jury comments, SARA 2003 Design Award of Merit